 2013 worked out as predicted: interest rates went up and stocks went up.
-I sold all my bonds and bond funds, went a little short the 30-year (TBF) and went a lot long equities (VB being the best of a good lot; SCHD and VTI being the somewhat-laggard others) and that worked.
+I sold all my bonds and bond funds, went a little short the 30-year (TBF) and went a lot of long equities (VB being the best of a good lot; SCHD and VTI being the somewhat-laggard others) and that worked.

 My option-selling experiment taught me not to engage in option selling.
-Nothing bad happened but (1) it kept me from being fully invested in equity (2) in May when rates went up sharply, I ending up owning some things I didn't really want.
+Nothing bad happened but (1) it kept me from being fully invested in equity (2) in May when rates went up sharply, I end up owning some things I didn't really want.
 The choice it's left me with is to hold too much cash or to chase a rising market.
 It was educational and fun, but I won't do it again.

 My investigations into income-producing securities have made me think I don't want income-producing securities, at least for the time being.
-If I keep 5-years' of cash or so, I will be able to pay my bills and weather any downturn without selling; also, cash provides diversification from equities without owning bonds.
+If I keep 5-years' of cash or so, I will be able to pay my bills and whether any downturn without selling; also, cash provides diversification from equities without owning bonds.
 Income means income taxes and capital gains are still the most tax-advantaged way to earn.
 VB is currently providing this.

 SCHD (and its big brother VIG) are supposed to be a compromise, owning the rock-solid dividend payers ... a form of "fundamental indexing"; these went up less than VB (~20% vs ~30%), paid only slightly-more in dividends and their history makes me skeptical of the proposition that they hurt less in downturns.